waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test 6:** Interacted with FARFETCH'D at (20, 24) from behind (player at 20, 23).
   - **Result:** FARFETCH'D gave dialogue, then disappeared from the map entirely.
   - **Conclusion:** The 'interact from behind' mechanic is highly specific.
 Certain locations cause movement, while others cause it to disappear, likely resetting its position.

+## Route 32 Layout Correction
+- The eastern path of Route 32 is a dead end, separated from the western path by one-way ledges and walls.
+From the area south of the Union Cave exit, it is impossible to proceed further south or west.
+The only exit is back north through Union Cave.